Fukaya categories of blowups: Fukaya categories and quantum cohomology

 We claim that

-To show this relation, consider a one-dimensional balanced moduli space with long leaves labelled by $\xx_1, \xx_2$ and any number of boundary inputs.
-There are three types of true boundary strata.
-The first type includes those that have an interior breaking.
-The second type includes those that has two boundary breakings on a path connecting the two disk components having the two long leaves.
-The third type includes those that have one boundary breaking that is not in the path connecting the disk components having the two long leaves.
+To show this relation, consider a one-dimensional balanced moduli space with {gradient} leaves labelled by ${\xx}_1, {\xx}_2$ and any number of boundary inputs.
+There are three types of true boundary strata, see types (a), (b), (c) in Figure \ref{fig:cobdry}.
+In the first type (a) of boundary strata, there is a broken treed segment at an interior node.
+In the second type (b), there are two boundary breakings on a path connecting the two disk components having the two {gradient} leaves.
+In the third type, there is one boundary breaking that is not in the path connecting the disk components having the two {gradient} leaves.
 These types correspond to the three terms in \eqref{eqn37}.